High Frame Rate Video Reconstruction based on an Event Camera: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{E}{vent} cameras (such as the Dynamic Vision Sensor (DVS) \cite{lichtsteiner2008128} and the Dynamic and Active-pixel Vision Sensor (DAVIS) \cite{brandli2014240}) are sensors that asynchronously measure intensity changes at each pixel independently with microsecond temporal resolution (if nothing moves in the scene, no events are triggered).
+\IEEEPARstart{E}{vent} cameras (such as the Dynamic Vision Sensor (DVS) \cite{lichtsteiner2008128} and the DAVIS \cite{brandli2014240}) are sensors that asynchronously measure intensity changes at each pixel independently with microsecond temporal resolution (if nothing moves in the scene, no events are triggered).
 The event stream encodes the motion information by measuring the precise pixel-by-pixel intensity changes.
-Event cameras are more robust to low lighting and highly dynamic scenes than traditional cameras since they are not affected by under/over exposure or motion blur associated with a synchronous shutter.
+Event cameras are more robust to low lighting and highly dynamic scenes than traditional cameras since they are not affected by under/over exposure associated with a synchronous shutter.

-Due to inherent differences between event cameras and standard cameras, existing computer vision algorithms designed for standard cameras cannot be applied to event cameras directly.
-Although the DAVIS \cite{brandli2014240} can provide simultaneous output of intensity frames and events, there still exist major limitations with current event cameras: \begin{itemize} \item {\bf Low frame rate intensity images:} In contrast to the high temporal resolution of event data ($\geq 3\mu$s frame rate), the current event cameras only output low frame rate intensity images ($\geq 5m$s time resolution).
+Due to the inherent differences between event cameras and standard cameras, existing computer vision algorithms designed for standard cameras cannot be applied to event cameras directly.
+Although the DAVIS \cite{brandli2014240} can provide simultaneous output of intensity frames and events, there still exist major limitations with current DAVIS cameras: \begin{itemize} \item {\bf Low frame rate intensity images:} In contrast to the high temporal resolution of event data ($\geq 3\mu$s frame rate), the current \rc{DAVIS} only output low frame rate intensity images ($\geq \rc{20}m$s temporal resolution).

 \item {\bf Inherent blur effects:} When recording highly dynamic scenes, motion blur is a common issue due to the relative motion between the camera and the scene.
 The output of the intensity image from the APS tends to be blurry. \end{itemize}